AmitKumarDas/dive/naming.md

 // - e.g. bwartifact.FileKindImage is readable & understood
 // - e.g. bwartifact.FileImage is readable as well
 // - e.g. bwartifact.Image is readable, but can lead to more than one interpretation
-// - e.g. bwartifact.KindImage is readable, but can be erroneous if there are more than one kind in bwartifact package
+// - e.g. bwartifact.KindImage is readable, but can be erroneous
+// - Since bwartifact.KindImage becomes tricky if there are more than one kind in bwartifact package

 // supported file types
 var (